-Complete disclosures for companies covered https://raymondjames.bluematrix.com/sellside/Disclosures.action Raymond James can be viewed bv
+Complete disclosures for companies covered by Raymond James can be viewed at https://raymondjames.bluematrix.com/sellside/Disclosures.action

 This newsletter is prepared by the Private Client Services team (PCS) of Raymond James Ltd. (RJL) for distribution to RJL's retail clients.
 It is not a product of the Research Department of RJL.